shelvinx/entra-app-secrets-rotation/README.md

 ## Required Permissions

-The Logic App's managed identity requires the following permissions:
+TF Service Principal should be able to assigned the following permissions:
 - **Microsoft Graph**: `Application.ReadWrite.All`
 - **Key Vault**: `Key Vault Secrets Officer`